Printing registration: Trapping

 A remedy for slight misregistration is trapping.
-Trapping is a method of adjusting areas where two distinct, adjacent colors meet so that press misregistration won't cause white spaces.
+Trapping is a method of adjusting areas where two distinct, adjacent colors meet so that press misregistration will not cause white spaces.
 Where two colours abut, the lighter colour is slightly expanded into the darker to create an overlap.
 This yields a darker outline, which is considered less objectionable than a white gap.
 A major exception to this is the case when opaque (colors that completely obscure colors printed beneath them) spot colors are used.
 Other colors, regardless of their relative luminance, are always trapped to (spread under) these spot colors.
 If several of these spot colors are used (a common practice in the packaging market), the order of printing layers rather than luminance is the decisive element: the first color to be printed is spread under the next color.
 The trap width is dictated by the maximum amount of misregistration of the entire workflow up to the press.

 Overprinting

-Black ink is set to "overprint" colors in the background.
+Certain inks may be set to "overprint" other colors in the print, most often black.
 The difference is not visible since the lighter color is spread underneath the—almost—opaque black.
+Overprinting may also be used as a design element or clear varnish.